Stephen Kinnock: Political career

 Kinnock stated in November 2024 that he would vote in favour of legislation on assisted dying.
-He said the bill introduced by Kim Leadbeater was the ‘compassionate thing’ to do, and insisted that it would not increase costs for the NHS, a direct contradiction of his own Secretary of State, Wes Streeting.
+He said the bill introduced by Kim Leadbeater was the 'compassionate thing' to do, and insisted that it would not increase costs for the NHS, a direct contradiction of his own Secretary of State, Wes Streeting.
 Kinnock served on the committee examining the legislation.

+Care Minister

+Kinnock was appointed Minister of State for Care in July 2024 under Keir Starmer.